gurutanishkj/PRODIGY_CS_01/README.md

 How It Works

-- "encrypt()" function shifts each alphabet character forward by the given shift value.
+- "ce()" function shifts each alphabet character forward by the given shift value.
-- "decrypt()" function shifts the characters backward to retrieve the original message.
+- "cd()" function shifts the characters backward to retrieve the original message.
 - Uppercase and lowercase letters are handled separately.
 - Non-alphabetic characters remain unchanged.